 The human brain has a key neurotransmitter called gamma-aminobutyric acid (GABA).
 This GABA inhibits motor neurons, so if there is a GABA present, neuronal activity slows down or stops altogether.
 Benzodiazepines enhance GABA activity, effectively slowing nerve impulses throughout the body.

-While dosage and absorption time varies among the different types of benzodiazepines, they all trigger the same physical effects.
+While dosage and absorption time vary among the different benzodiazepines, they all trigger the same physical effects.
 There are short-acting and long-acting benzodiazepines.
 A physician will choose either of the types (short-acting or long-acting) depending on what condition it is being prescribed for.